Windows

 To work on the assignments, you need a UNIX-like environment.
 Luckily, even though Windows is not UNIX-based, the Windows Subsystem for Linux (WSL) allows you to run a Linux distribution in a virtual machine (VM) with minimal setup.
 You may already know this setup from the Computer Programming course.

-Download and install Visual Studio Code (VS Code) for Windows and install the WSL Extension.
+Download and install (VS Code) for Windows and install the WSL Extension.

 Open PowerShell as administrator.